KarthikJagadish/LearningRuby/README.md

 # LearningRuby
-Notes on learning Ruby language
+Notes on learning Ruby language - learning from CodeAcademy, GeeksForGeeks and other sources

 Ruby - Powerful, flexible programming language - can be used for web development, to process text, to create games, and as part of the popular Ruby on Rails framework.